alexfigliolia/galena/README.md

 AppState.getSlice("currentUser").addConnection("6");
 ```
+Using this extension pattern, each `State` instance can exist as it's own data model with an abstraction layer for proprietary mutations and business logic.
+Although slightly more complex on the surface, this pattern in very large applications will reduce the complexity of state management significantly.
+It'll also replicate what one might find at the persistent layer of an application - where persisted data structures are often modeled along side their mutation logic when interacting with a database or GQL Resolver.
+Because of this, the extension pattern may be beneficial for teams that lean fullstack instead of frontend/backend!

 #### Using Middleware
 Now that we've gone over extending `State` to create Models for your application's schemas, let's talk about creating developer tools and enhancements for your application!